What are VPN protocols and why do you need to understand the different options?

 Like PPTP, SSTP is not widely used in the VPN industry, but unlike PPTP, it does not have major known security issues.

 SSTP stands for Secure Socket Tunneling Protocol and is a Microsoft product that is available for Windows only.
-The fact that it is a closed source product from Microsoft is an obvious drawback, although SSTP is also considered to be quite secure.
+The fact that it is a closed source product from Microsoft is an obvious drawback, especially with massive security vulnerabilities discovered other Microsoft products recently.

 SSTP transports traffic through the SSL (Secure Socket Layer) protocol over TCP port 443.
 This makes it a useful protocol to use in restricted network situations, such as if you need a VPN for China.
 There is also support for other operating systems, aside from Windows, but it is not widely used.